 But although it's impossible to take The Lawnmower Man seriously, it is in that unintentional comedy where its deserved cult status is found.

-The Lawnmower Man begins as the story of two men on the opposite sides of knowledge.
+The Lawnmower Man story begins with two men on opposite sides of knowledge.
 Dr. Lawrence Angelo (a young, ear-pierced, long-haired, black-leather-jacketed Pierce Brosnan) and mentally challenged gardener Jobe Smith (Jeff Fahey).
 Jobe has a simple life, mowing lawns and dealing with his intellectual disability.
 Dr. Angelo is developing a technology that combines drugs and virtual reality to improve and stimulate brain activity.

 When an experiment with a chimpanzee goes awry, Angelo's research is stopped.
 Angelo, entirely confident of his research, decides to clandestinely continue his experiments using his lawnmower man Jobe (who basically is the inspiration for Jeff Daniels' character in Dumb & Dumber) as the test subject, with the promise that the treatment will eliminate his intellectual limitations.